aws-samples/aws-batch-comp-infrastructure-sample/docker/README.md

 Your solver must be buildable from source code using a standard process.
 We use Docker to create a build process that can easily be standardized.
 Docker removes many of the platform-specific problems with building under one operating system and running in another.

 You will provide a GitHub repo with a Dockerfile in the top directory that we will use to build your solver.
 This first section of this README constructed just such a solver.
-Instead of running and interacting with the Docker containers on a local machine, you simply provide them to ECR as exmplained in the [infrastructure overview](../infrastructure/README.md#fixme).
+Instead of running and interacting with the Docker containers on a local machine, you simply provide them to ECR as explained in the [infrastructure overview](../infrastructure/README.md#fixme).

 This year, you will need to supply two Dockerfiles for your solver, one that acts as a Leader Node and one that acts as a Worker Node.
 In the case of a parallel solver, you only need to provide a single image, which we will also call a Leader Node for convenience.